 Blender Bites Receives Several US Purchase Orders and is Set to Unveil its Latest Functional Food Innovation at the Largest Natural Food Expo in the World¹

-/EIN News/ -- VANCOUVER, British Columbia, March 03, 2023 (GLOBE NEWSWIRE) -- Blender Bites Ltd. (the “Company”, “Blender Bites” or “Blender”), (CSE: BITE, FWB: JL4, WKN: A3DMEJ), an award-winning Canadian company involved in the development and marketing of a line of premium, organic and plant-based pre-portioned frozen functional foods, is pleased to announce that it has received multiple purchase orders following its US tradeshow debut at the KeHE Summer show (the “Summer Show” or the “Tradeshow”), held Feb 7th and February 8th in Nashville, Tennessee, and also announces that it will unveil its latest functional food innovation – the 1-Step Frappé - at the upcoming Natural Products Expo West (“Expo West” or the “Expo”), next week.
+VANCOUVER, British Columbia, March 03, 2023 (GLOBE NEWSWIRE) -- Blender Bites Ltd. (the "Company", "Blender Bites" or "Blender"), BITEJL4A3DMEJ, an award-winning Canadian company involved in the development and marketing of a line of premium, organic and plant-based pre-portioned frozen functional foods, is pleased to announce that it has received multiple purchase orders following its US tradeshow debut at the KeHE Summer show (the "Summer Show" or the "Tradeshow"), held Feb 7th and February 8th in Nashville, Tennessee, and also announces that it will unveil its latest functional food innovation – the 1-Step Frappé - at the upcoming Natural Products Expo West ("Expo West" or the "Expo"), next week.

 The Summer Show marked the kick off Blender Bites' US launch with KeHE Distributors, LLC ("KeHE" the "Distributor"), one of the largest, pure-play distributors of natural and organic, specialty, and fresh products in the US2.
 The in-person tradeshow proved a great success for the Company and showcased Blender Bites' core 1-step smoothie innovation SKU's, to the largest audience of US buyers it has ever been presented.